 - Cover the chicken with stock or water (or a combination) and simmer on low for about 15 minutes, then turn off the heat and let the chicken cool in the liquid.

 - While the chicken cools, whisk together the mayo, lime juice, and green Tabasco sauce.
-Start with the smaller amounts and then taste the dressing to see if you want to add more mayo, lime juice, or green Tabasco.
-I like this with lots of lime and Tabasco flavor.
+(If you're not sure about the spicy and sour flavors, start with a slightly smaller amounts and then taste the dressing to see if you want to add more mayo, lime juice, or green Tabasco.
+I like this with lots of lime and Tabasco flavor.)

 - (If you’re using rotisserie chicken, cut it up now, put in a bowl, and toss with 1/2 the dressing.)